ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ![Electrical schematic](/images/electrical_schematic.png)

 ### c) Board schematic
 I wanted the board to be easily produce at home by anybody so I choose to use a single side PCB with plated-trhough holes (PTH) components.
 SMD component will be a also good choice, but I know that occasionnal welder are more at ease with PTH components.
 The drilling size is 0.8mm, the width of the electrical tracks is 16mil (0.40mm) and the clearance is 10mil (0.25mm), theses parameters allows you to produce the board using the toner transfer method (this method requires very few tools).
-There is only 2 air wires on the current version of the board (you can propose a new version to reduce this number).

 Relays are integrated on the board to be integrated more easily in the original enclosure.